KxSystems/docs/docs/interfaces/mqtt/reference.md

   [msgsent](#mqttmsgsent)   manage sending of messages
 </pre>

-The callbacks implemented within this API to handle disconnections and the sending/receipt of messages are minimal implementations.
+The callbacks here to handle disconnections and the sending and receipt of messages are minimal implementations.

-They can be adapted by the user to the messages being sent to or received from their broker.
+You can adapt them to the messages being sent to or received from your broker.

 ## `.mqtt.conn`